 Especially for my vegan and vegetarian travelers, it can be difficult to find a food spot where you can literally eat everything on the menu.
 Bonvivant is Berlin's first vegetarian cocktail bistr0 and the perfect place to enjoy a long dinner and drinks with friends.

 The term “bon vivant” is French and refers to a person who enjoys living ‘the good life–so you know this bistro is going to be something special.
-You can order multiple courses and have a light but filling meal accompanied with uniquely crafted cocktails to get your fix in modern Berlin.
+You can order multiple courses and have a light but filling meal accompanied by uniquely crafted cocktails to get your fix in modern Berlin.

 Servers are always happy to point you in the right direction if you're feeling a bit lost navigating the menu, or you can YOLO out and opt for their multi-course meal with a cocktail pairing and you can trust the chef will bring out his best.